rgerkin/mathiasverraes.github.com/_posts/2014-08-02-dry-is-about-knowledge.markdown

 layout: post
 published: true
 tags: [blog]
+abstract: "Code duplication is not the issue."
 ---

-{% include tldr.html text="Code duplication is not the issue." %}

 Have a look at these two classes: